 The day after the Super Bowl is National Poop Day, observed this year on February 3, 2020.
 Apparently it has to do with the volume of unhealthy food consumed on Super Bowl Sunday.
 Personally, I don’t watch sports, but as we all know, everybody poops.
-I found out about National Poop Day when I was searching for National Popcorn Day, and Google, trying to be helpful, autofilled Poop Day.
+I found out about National Poop Day when I was searching for National Popcorn Day, and Google, trying to be helpful, autofilled what it thought I was looking for.

 I think the most poop-filled TV show has got to be Family Guy.
 Just search YouTube for “Family Guy poop” if you don’t believe me.
 I’d advise against watching the one where Brian eats Stewie’s poop.
 But I do like the one where Peter tries to exact revenge on a pigeon for pooping on his car by doing the same unto the pigeon.
 “That’s right, get it nice and clean,” Peter says, up in a tree with his pants pulled down, directly above the spot where a pigeon is washing its car.